LegitKnots/DashLinx/README.md

 This will download and run the install script which installs all dependancies and sets everything up the way it should.

+On some installs (like containers), you may need to install curl, apt-utils and/or sudo to get the installer to work properly.
+You can make sure they are installed with the following:
+`apt-get install apt-utils curl sudo`

+Or if sudo is already installed:
+`sudo apt-get install apt-utils curl`

 ## Options

 `-t` Will let you customize the Title of the page in the title bar.
 (Default is DashLinx)